JayDub21/PasswordGenerator/README.md

-The page layout is unchanged for mobile and larger screen sizes, using the CSS Grid.
+The responsive page layout works for mobile and larger screen sizes, using CSS Grid.